erlang-punch/nostr/notes/0006-nip-02-support/README.md

 ---

-This article has been redacted inMarch 2023.
+This article started to be written in March 2023.
 It describes the methodologies applied and describes the methods used to implement the NIP/02 from nostr protocol in Erlang with a minimal amount of dependencies.
 The following code has been tested using [Erlang/OTP